tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 tpch_dplyr <- function ...
 ```

 We use `tpch_dplyr()` as defined above to run the query with dplyr.
 The function that runs it with duckplyr only wraps the input data in a duck frame and forwards it to the dplyr function.
-The [`collect()`](https://dplyr.tidyverse.org/reference/compute.html) at the end ensures materialization, otherwise the comparison isn't fair.
+The [`collect()`](https://dplyr.tidyverse.org/reference/compute.html) at the end is required only for this benchmark to ensure fairness.[^2]

 <div class="highlight">